National Register of Historic Places listings in Cocke County, Tennessee

 This is a list of the National Register of Historic Places listings in Cocke County, Tennessee.

 This is intended to be a complete list of the properties and districts on the National Register of Historic Places in Cocke County, Tennessee, United States.
 Latitude and longitude coordinates are provided for many National Register properties and districts; these locations may be seen together in a map.

-There are 16 properties and districts listed on the National Register in the county, and two former listings.
+There are 14 properties and districts listed on the National Register in the county, and three former listings.